 Barry used some simple super-speed tricks to pull off the double identity, and gave Wally the surprise of his life.
 In Barry's lab, the Flash told Wally about how he had gotten his powers - a stray bolt of lightning that hit a rack of chemicals, which in turn hit him.

-A bolt of lightning struck chemicals which spilled on Wally granted him super-speed powers similar to Barry's.
-This was the exact same way in which Barry received his powers!
+A bolt of lightning struck chemicals which spilled on Wally granted him super-speed powers similar to Barry's, the exact same way in which Barry received his powers.
 Wally would later find out that the Speed Force used these accidents as a cover to grant super-speed powers to both him and Barry.

 Major Story Arcs